rancher/partner-charts/README.md

 * be helm 3 compatible
-* be available from a public [helm repository](https://helm.sh/docs/topics/chart_repository/) (recommended) or Git repository that we can reference
+* be available from a public [helm repository](https://helm.sh/docs/topics/chart_repository/) (recommended) or a public git repository
 * have `kubeVersion` set in the chart's metadata
 * contain an `app-readme.md` file (refer to the [`partner-charts-ci` documentation](https://github.com/rancher/partner-charts-ci) for more details)
 * be deployable from the current version of Rancher with the default values